 Following a number of bad virus attacks propagated by Outlook 98 and 2000, Microsoft added email security features.
 The earliest updates locked Outlook down so much that I called it the HELL patch as it made automating Outlook very difficult.
 As time progressed so did the security, giving Outlook 2007 and up end-users (or administrators) better control the security.
 Users can modify the list of blocked attachments and loosen security using Group Policy or registry edits.

-The update makes it difficult, if not impossible, to open program files in Outlook — including VBScript .vbs files like those that spread Loveletter.
-It is also aimed at making it more difficult for a virus to use Outlook to transmit itself via e-mail.
-This aspect of the patch, however, means that some Outlook features will no longer function at all.
-In other cases, a user may need to authorize access by outside programs, such as bulk mail applications.
+It is difficult to open program files in Outlook -- including VBScript .vbs files like those that spread viruses and is aimed at making it more difficult for a virus to use Outlook to transmit itself via e-mail.
+In some cases, a user may need to authorize access by outside programs, such as bulk mail applications.

-Microsoft has provided two ways to customize the security settings in older versions:
+Microsoft has provided two ways to customize the security settings:

 - In Microsoft Exchange Server environments, administrators can customize the security settings by installing a special Outlook custom form in a public folder and configuring security options for individuals and groups.

-- In Outlook 2002, end users can allow access to particular file attachment types that the security features normally block.
-However, administrators can block this customization with the new security form for Outlook 2002.
+- End users can allow access to particular file attachment types that the security features normally block, using the steps at "Opening .exe Attachments and Outlook E-mail Security" However, administrators can block this customization with the new security form for Outlook 2002.

 - Administrative Options for the Microsoft Outlook E-mail Security Patch